In the chess study plan I present below, I will show you the training activities that will maximize your chess improvement.

 4. Eliminate blunders from your game

 The quickest way to improve your chess performance is to make fewer mistakes.
 Nobody can completely eliminate mistakes but strong players rarely blunder.
 Beginners, on the other hand, blunder a couple of times in each game!
-The good news is that there is a way to reduce mistakes.
-It will have a big impact on your improvement.
+The good news is that there is a way to reduce mistakes in chess–read it here.
+It will have a big impact on your overall improvement.

 “First learn to not lose, then the wins will come.” – A Karpov, World Chess Champion, 1975 – 1985